pedromacedol/DataScience/README.md

-# **ESTATÍSTICA APLICADA A COMPUTAÇÃO**
+# **COMPUTATIONAL STATISTICS**

-Folder with files of discipline Computational Statistics (ESTATÍSTICA APLICADA A COMPUTAÇÃO).
+Folder with files of the subject Computational Statistics.